How to Care For Your Leather Shoes

 Taking care of your leather dress shoes or boots is a big part of keeping them comfortable and extending their lifespan.
 But you may have found there is an overwhelming amount of information out there about how to care for leather shoes.
 It seems everybody has a different opinion about how to go about taking care of such a simple thing.
 However, a few things are clear when it comes to shoe care.
 This guide is a simple set of principles that everyone can follow when taking care of leather shoes.

+While most people think of polishing their leather, cleaning before you start waxing and buffing can make a big difference.
 Regular cleaning can prevent early wear, stains and discoloring.
 To clean your leather shoes, start by wiping away dust and debris using a soft, dry cloth or a horsehair brush.
 Next, use soapy water and a soft cloth to clean the surface.
 Wipe away the excess.
 Then gently apply saddle soap all over the shoes, both inside and out.
 Wipe away the excess again.
 This will effectively clean your leather shoes without damaging them.
 It's a tried-and-true combination.